 Liking the color Blue does not mean that color Red is bad.
 You make choices based on what works for you.
-Don’t judge the others to be wrong.
-When it comes to religions, faiths and philosophical differences, I often say this in my talks “The universe has 7+ billion people, if 6+ billion people do not follow your philosophy or faith, does not mean that they are wrong or bad.”
+Don’t judge others to be wrong.
+When it comes to religions, faiths, and philosophical differences, I often say this in my talks “The universe has 7+ billion people, if 6+ billion people do not follow your philosophy or faith, does not mean that they are wrong or bad.”

 Develop your own beliefs.
 Underpin them with authenticity and stick to it, but respect other’s beliefs.
 Your belief will not get diminished because someone else has a different viewpoint or for that matter will not enhance just because they now agree with you.

 Charity: I’m happy to be living in this day and age and amongst you.
 The current day society is one where giving and charity figures as a regular discussion.
 We as a society give more than previous generations.
 Charity is becoming a mindset.
 There is a lot more to be done, at least we are trending to become a giving society.